-20.18.1 Overview
+20.20.1 Overview

-devLib.h provides definitions for a library of routines useful for device and driver modules.
-They are support on vxWorks and RTEMS only.
-They are primarily indended for VME devices.
+devLib.h provides definitions for a library of routines useful for device and driver modules, which are primarily indended for accessing VME devices.
 If all VME drivers register with these routines then addressing conflicts caused by multiple device/drivers trying to use the same VME addresses will be detected.